dengLawrence/WARP-Project/Project Plan Files/MethodIdeas.md

 #### WARP Project Method Ideas
 This file contains method ideas needed in the ChannelVisualization, ChannelAnalysis, and potential other classes necessary to fulfill the requirements outlined in the *Project Description*.

+**ChannelAnalysis.java**:<br>
+The main method that needs to implemented within ChannelAnalysis is getChannelAnalysisTable().
+This method parses the programSchedule object, programTable, to create a channel analysis table which is also a programScheudle object.
+We need to visually compare equivalent \*.dsl and \*.ch output files (uploaded on ICON) to create the code within the body of this method that parses the "programTable" to create our channel analysis table (which is essentially a 2D ArrayList).
+This method can then be called by the visualization() method within ChannelVisualiztion (ca.getChannelAnalysisTable).

 **ChannelVisualization.java**:<br>
-Right now, we are modeling the methods needed to create the channel visualization after the code in *ProgramVisualization.java*.
+We are modeling the methods needed to create the channel visualization after the code in *ProgramVisualization.java*.

-First, the following two lines were added in the constructor to get the program schedule:<br>
-this.program = warp.toProgram();<br>
-this.sourceCode = program.getSchedule();

-We will then need to parse the schedule (sourceCode variable) to create the desired format of the \*.ch files.
-We need to implement the logic needed to do this in the visualization() method which overrides that in the *VisualizationObject.java* class:<br>
+*Visualization()*:<br>
+This method overrides that in the *VisualizationObject.java* class.
+It will have a similar implementation to the visualization() method in the ProgramVisualization class.
+It starts with creating a Description object called content (essentially an ArrayList) and first adds the Time Slot row.
+Then ca.getChannelAnalysisTable will be called to get the ProgramSchedule object created in ChannelAnalysis.
+It will add each of the String rows to content and finally return content.
 <br>
 @Override<br>
   public Description visualization() {<br>
     Description content = new Description();<br>
     //code here<br>
+    ca.getChannelAnalysisTable<br>
+    //code here<br>
     return content;<br>
   }<br>
 <br>

-We also need to override and implement the createHeader() method from the *VisualizationObject.java* class so that the fileVisualization() method in *VisualizationObject.java* formats the file correctly:<br>
+We also need to override and implement the createHeader() method from the *VisualizationObject.java* class so that the fileVisualization() method in *VisualizationObject.java* formats the file correctly.
+Again, this will only require minor changes from the createHeader method in the ProgramVisualization class.<br>
 <br>
   @Override<br>
   public Description createHeader() {<br>